-Contents

-Owner's Identification
+tent

-Introduction i
+Owner's Identification Introduction i

 A Few Words About Safety ii

 Driver and Passenger Safety 3

 Proper use and care of your vehicle's seat belts, and Supplemental Restraint System.

-Instruments and Controls 27
+Instruments and Controls .
+27

-Instrument panel indicator and gauge, and how to use dashboard and steering column control S.
+Instrument panel indicator and gauge, and how to use dashboard and steering column controls.

 Comfort and Convenience Features 63

 How to operate the climate control system, the audio system, and other convenience features.

-Before Driving.

-What gasoline to use, how to break-in your new vehicle, and how to load luggage and other car go.

-Driving 87
+Before Driving 87

+Driving 97

 The proper way to start the engine, shift the transmission, and park, plus towing a trailer.

-Maintenance 101
+Maintenance 111

 The Maintenance Schedule shows you when you need to take your vehicle to the dealer.

-Appearance Care repairs.
+Appearance Care

+Tips on cleaning and protecting your vehicle.
+Things to look for if your vehicle ever needs body repairs •

-Taking Care of the Unexpected
+Taking Care of the Unexpected 163

-This section covers several problems motorists sometimes experience, and how to handle them ı .
+This section covers several problems motorists sometimes experience, and how to handle them.

-Technical Information 173
+Technical Information 183

 ID numbers, dimensions, capacities, and technical information.

-Warranty and Customer Relations (U.S. and Canada) 1 83

-A summary of the warranties covering your new Acura, and how to contact us.
+Warranty and Customer Relations (U.S. and Canada) A summary of the warranties covering your new Acura, and how to contact us.
+193

-Authorized Manuals (U.S. only) 189
+Authorized Manuals (U.S. only) 199

 Index I